The Bateau Lavoir Picasso’s Montmartre Studio

 Where is the Bateau Lavoir ?

 The Bateau Lavoir artists’ studios is located at 13 Rue Ravignan on Place Emile Goudeau, Montmartre.
-Picasso rented a workshop here in 1904 and by 1907 had painted the Demoiselles d’Avignon.
-The radical style, scale and composition of the work means that it is widely recognised as modern art’s first painting.
+Picasso rented a workshop here in 1904 and by 1907 had painted The Demoiselles d’Avignon (The Young Ladies of Avignon).

-You now climb up some steps away from the café, (point 1 Pere Azon/le Relais de la Butte) and arrive at Place Emile Goudeau; this square features a Wallace fountain.
-At the top of the stairs, straight ahead, you will see the site of the Bateau Lavoir artists’ workshops.
+You now climb up some steps away from the café, point 1 Pere Azon , and arrive at Place Emile Goudeau, at the top, straight ahead, you will see the site of the Bateau Lavoir artists’ workshops.

 An OpenStreetMap detail of the signed route map from Rue Ravignan to Place Emile Goudeau to Rue Gabrielle in Montmartre.
 The map shows three points of interest; point 1 Pere Azon/Relais de la Butte, point 2 the Bateau Lavoir artists studios and point 3 Picasso’s first studio in Paris in 1900.

-Detail of map showing the proximity of point 1 Pere Azon/Relais de la Butte, point 2 the Bateau Lavoir and point 3 Picasso’s first studio Rue Gabrielle. © OpenStreetMap contributors, the Open Database Licence (ODbL).
+Detail of map showing the proximity of point 1 Pere Azon, point 2 the Bateau Lavoir and point 3 Picasso’s first studio Rue Gabrielle. © OpenStreetMap contributors, the Open Database Licence (ODbL).

 1904 Picasso moves in to the Bateau Lavoir

-Whilst property prices and rents in Montmartre are today sky-high in the early years of the 20th century they were very cheap.
+Whilst property prices and rents in Montmartre are today sky-high, in the early years of the 20th century they were very cheap.
 By 1904 Picasso managed to get a studio in this building.
-This site suggests that its location was at the back of the building.

 A general view of the Bateau Lavoir artists studios and workshops.
 The view is from Rue Ravignan looking west.
 Many tourists and visitors are visible.